jimoquinn/feathers/docs/api/schema/index.md

 </Badges>

 `@feathersjs/schema` provides a way to define data models and to dynamically resolve them.
-It comes in in the following main parts:
+It comes in the following main parts:

 - [JSON schema](https://json-schema.org/) using [TypeBox](./typebox.md) or [plain JSON schema](./schema.md) to define a data model with TypeScript types and validations.
 This allows us to:
   - Automatically get TypeScript types from schema definitions